sparcopen/Open-Action-Kit/CONTRIBUTING.md

 # Contributing to the Open Action Kit

 :cat::tada: First off, thanks for taking the time to contribute!
-The Open Action Kit is a community driven project and we want to know about your experience, ideas for advancing openness, and the resources you're using in your work!:tada::cat:
+The Open Action Kit is a community driven project and we want to know about your experience, ideas for advancing openness, and the resources you're using in your work!:fireworks:

 The following is a set of guidelines for contributing to Atom and its packages, which are hosted in the [Atom Organization](https://github.com/atom) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.